MatthiasValvekens/certomancer/docs/config.md

 Built-in services (`ocsp`, `crl-repo`, `time-stamping`, `cert-repo`) are declared directly under the `services` key.
 Services provided by [plugins](plugins.md) are nested one level deeper, under `plugin`.
-Nonetheless, the general structure of a service declaration is the same in both cases
+Nonetheless, the general structure of a service declaration is the same in both cases:

 ```yaml
 <service-type>: